Vietnam.vn - Nền tảng quảng bá Việt Nam

 Europe says it buys most of its LNG from the US, Qatar and Nigeria, but it is often sold on exchanges where there is often no clear data on the origin of the gas.

 Additionally, as Europe abandons its Wandel durch Handel policy with Russia, it becomes dependent on other countries for energy.
-When it comes to energy security, dependence ultimately comes down to a trade-off between economic benefits and risks, according to CNN analyst Luke McGee.
+When it comes to energy security, dependence ultimately leads to a trade-off between economic benefits and risks, according to CNN analyst Luke McGee.

-One way the EU hopes to wean itself off energy dependence is through its Green Deal, a plan to make Europe a carbon-neutral continent by 2050.
-The project, expected to cost more than $1 trillion, will include everything from planting 3 billion trees to retrofitting buildings to be more energy efficient.
-It will also include major investments in renewable energy and clean transport.
+One way the EU hopes to wean itself off energy dependence is through the Green Deal, a plan to make Europe a carbon-neutral continent by 2050.
+The project, expected to cost more than $1 trillion, will involve everything from planting 3 billion trees to renovating buildings to make them more energy efficient.
+Massive investments in renewable energy and clean transport will also be key.

 “China started its green energy industrial strategy about 15 years ago.
-They have done very well, securing natural resources like lithium for batteries, steel for wind turbines, and building up the manufacturing capacity to meet the demand for all of these,” said Adam Bell, a former UK energy official.
+They have done very well, securing natural resources like lithium for batteries, steel for wind turbines and building the manufacturing capacity to meet the growing demand for all of these,” said Adam Bell, a former UK energy official.

-Bell added that Europe meanwhile appears to be incapable and perhaps unable to avoid the scenario where “China will play a major role in Europe's green future”.
+Bell added that Europe, meanwhile, appears incapable and perhaps unable to avoid the scenario where “China will play a major role in Europe’s green future”.

 This in turn poses geopolitical and security challenges for Europe, according to observers.

-Velina Tchakarova, a leading expert on European security, said that with its significant raw material resources and state protection, Chinese industry has a competitive advantage that European companies are increasingly finding difficult to match.
+With its vast raw material resources and state protection, Chinese industry has a competitive advantage that European companies are finding increasingly difficult to match, says Velina Tchakarova, a leading expert on European security.

 LNG receiving terminal in Rotterdam, Netherlands last year.
 Photo: AFP